Keshkrish/Sudoku_solver/README.md

 # Sudoku_solver
-Given an image of a sudoku puzzle, solve the puzzle
+Given an photo of a sudoku puzzle, solve the puzzle

 High Level Details: